karan51ngh/vanillaJS/3_asynchronousJS/README.md

     });

   ```
+      - The fetch() method is used to make a POST request to the server located at "https://api.example.com/data".
+      - `body: JSON.stringify({ key: 'value' })` is used to specify the HTTP request Body.
+      - The returned value is a promise that will be fulfilled with the server's response.
+      - If any errors occur, they will be caught in the catch() method and logged to the console.
 - Handeling Errors:
   - When using the Fetch API, errors are not automatically thrown for failed HTTP responses (e.g., 404 or 500 errors).
 Instead, the fetch() Promise only rejects when there is a network error or when the request is aborted.
   - You need to explicitly check the ok property of the Response object to determine if the request was successful or not.